Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 dress up in my mother's or my sister's clothes when I was home alone.
 I have tried to deny it and hide it my whole life, but I cannot any longer.

 Do I believe most of this?
-No, not really.
-But we don't tell it because we believe it.
-We tell it because we know it's what they want to hear.
+Of course not.
+But we do not tell it because we believe it.
+Really, it is not even us speaking.
+Rather, our society speaks _through_ us, and this narrative is what is produced.
+Our society speaks through us to justify and reproduce its own narratives, its own ideology.
+And we allow our society to speak through us, because we know its what they want to hear.
 Our doctors.
 Our therapists.
 Our parents.
 Our employers.
 Our teachers.
 Sometimes even our loved ones.

-And if we do not tell it, our desires, our needs, our medicine, and most of all, our agency will be delayed and denied.
+And if we do not obey and do not tell it, our desires, our needs, our medicine, and most of all, our agency will be delayed and denied.

 But what does this narrative _really tell_?
 Where does it _really come from_?
 At its core, the narrative tells a story of two components of being: sex and